 In addition, though much of the responsibilities lie on the employer, employees must cooperate in providing medical or other information that is necessary to verify the existence of the disability or pregnancy-related condition, or that is necessary for consideration of the accommodation.

 Under the law, such medical information is to be kept confidential.
 The New York City Human Rights Law encompasses many of the same principles but specifically protects those employees who work in New York City.

 Disability Discrimination In The Workplace: Awarded Damages

 Disability discrimination can take forms in many ways.
 Some forms of discrimination are more prevalent than others.
 Some of the most common forms of disability discrimination in the workplace include:

 But when you face these forms of discrimination, you may wonder what you can be awarded in a successful lawsuit.
 Such damages awarded in disability discrimination cases include:

 Disability Discrimination Employment Lawyers

 As a New York-based employee, you have a right to a safe and accessible workplace.
-If you believe that you were a victim of disability discrimination or harassment, call Brown Kwon & Lam, LLP today.
+If you believe that you were a victim of disability discrimination or harassment, contact Brown Kwon & Lam today.